Last Updated on May 17, 2022 by Grow with Bovees

 This DEET-free insect repellent does the trick, repelling everything from mosquitoes to chiggers—quite the wholesome package if you’re having to deal with a variety of pests in your house and garden!

-The major ingredient in this spray is lemon eucalyptus oil, the sole plant-based active ingredient that the Center for Disease Control recommends.
+The major ingredient for repelling chiggers in this insect repellent is lemon eucalyptus oil, the sole plant-based active ingredient that the Center for Disease Control recommends.

 The oil repels insects for up to six hours, creating an effective barrier that’s neither sticky nor greasy on the skin.
-You can also spray it all over your clothes before heading out, but pay particular attention to the places where chigger bites occur most commonly, such as ankles and lower legs.
+You can also spray it all over your clothes to repel chiggers, before heading out, but pay particular attention to the places where chigger bites occur most commonly, such as ankles and lower legs.

 The smell is also quite refreshing, unlike chemical pesticides.

 Many people use marigolds for beneficial effects in gardening, and keeping chiggers away is one such use for marigolds.
 Plant them wherever you can!